-- Scheduled maintenance requirements are changing to meet new emission requirements for engines. - Increasingly, manufacturers are using computer-controlled equipment to identify service requirements. - Increasingly, manufacturers are able to monitor, through computer-controlled equipment, whether warranty requirements have been met.
+- Increasingly, manufacturers are using computer-controlled equipment to identify service requirements. - Increasingly, manufacturers are able to monitor, through computer-controlled equipment, whether warranty requirements have been met.

-performs scheduled maintenance manufacturers' specifications maintenance company policies and procedures line applicable legislation e factors that affect scheduled maintenance, such as where equipment is being used, weather, seasonal conditions Manufacturers' manuals and literature, equipment maintenance documentation, PPE, basic tools and supplies, fluids, filters
+Subtasks Supporting Knowledge and Abilities Tools and Supplies 9.01 Arranges for or performs scheduled maintenance Knowledge of: manufacturers' specifications company policies and procedures applicable legislation factors that impact scheduled maintenance, such as where equipment is being used, weather, seasonal conditions Ability to: read indicators that signal need for replacement, such as air filter, hour meter read maintenance records and documentation relating to service, such as log books comply with safety requirements arrange for or perform scheduled maintenance Manufacturers' manuals and literature, equipment maintenance documentation, PPE, basic tools and supplies, fluids, filters